by kenliao94

 It provides an MCP‑compatible interface for RabbitMQ, exposing broker administration and message‑level actions as tools that can be invoked by AI agents.

-commands are exposed as MCP tools.Q: Can I change the broker after the server has started?
+pip install mcp-server-rabbitmq) or run it directly with uvx/uv as shown in the README.mcpServers configuration, supplying the same arguments.list_queues, publish_message, or create_user to control the broker.rabbitmqadmin commands are exposed as MCP tools.Q: Can I change the broker after the server has started?
 A: Yes, the MCP tools accept connection parameters, allowing the AI to point to a different host, port, or credential set during a session.

 Q: Do I need TLS for the AMQP connection?

-when launching the server if your broker uses amqps
+A: Set --use-tls true when launching the server if your broker uses amqps; otherwise leave it false.

 Q: How is authentication handled for the HTTP endpoint?

-; configure your IdP and pass bearer tokens in client requests.
+A: The server uses FastMCP's BearerAuthProvider; configure your IdP and pass bearer tokens in client requests.

-Q: Is there parity with rabbitmqadmin
+Q: Is there parity with rabbitmqadmin?

 A: Full parity is planned on the roadmap; current implementation covers the most common admin commands.